LateGenXer/finance/rtp/README.md

 ## Assumptions

 This tool makes the following simplifying assumptions:
-* all tax rates of 2023/2024 stay constant;
+* all current tax rates stay constant;
 * all tax thresholds and allowances will follow inflation;
-* that the CGT allowance is fully used on gains from GIA, while still avoiding [_bed & breakfast rule_](https://www.gov.uk/hmrc-internal-manuals/capital-gains-manual/cg13350).
+* that the CGT allowances are fully used on gains from GIA, while still avoiding the [_bed & breakfast rule_](https://www.gov.uk/hmrc-internal-manuals/capital-gains-manual/cg13350).
+* The tool enforces a fixed income in _real_ terms (that is, growing with inflation) until both retirees reach 100 year of age.

 ## Limitations

-* The tool enforces a fixed income in _real_ terms (that is, growing with inflation) until both retirees reach 100 year of age.

 * Capital Gains Tax (CGT) is _overestimated_.
 CGT rate depends on the marginal income tax rate.
 This implies a non-linearity which can't be modeled as an ordinary linear programming problems.

-* Equally, income tax after the Personal Allowance disappears (currently £125,140) is overestimated.
+* Equally, income tax after the Personal Allowance disappears is overestimated.
 This is because the marginal income tax rate drops from 60% back to 45%, which can't be accurately modeled as a linear programming problem.

-* It cannot model post-retirement scenarios.
+* It cannot model post-retirement scenarios yet.
+In particular, it assumes all pension funds are uncrystalized (that no TFC, drawdown, or UFPLS was taken.)

-* It cannot model defined benefits pension pots or annuities.
+* It cannot model defined benefits pension pots or annuities yet.

 * It doesn't model mortality or the impact of different asset allocations on IHT.

+* It ignores dividend allowance and dividence tax.

+* It does not consider cash, or tax efficient products such as NS&I Premium Bonds and individual Gilts.

 ## Known issues